pvermeulen-pivotal/gemfire-compact-function/README.md

 Example: `--arguments "ALL"`

 When specifying the STORE argument, the second argument must be the name of the disk store.
-If the disk store defined as the second argument, does not exist, the function will throw the exception `NoDiskStoreExists`
+If the disk store defined as the second argument, does not exist, the function will throw the exception `NoDiskStoreExistsException`

 Example: `--arguments "STORE,{disk-store-name}"`

-If no or an invalid type is specified in first argument, the function will throw the exception `InvalidArgTypeSpecified`
+If no or an invalid type is specified in first argument, the function will throw the exception `InvalidArgTypeSpecifiedException`